gorenje/backend/src/kafkastore/README.md

 faster.

 In addition, the kafkastore does geo lookups for IPs and handles device detections from user agent strings.
-It also reformats message stored into kafka into a simple space-separated string, i.e. no JSON parsing required for messages.
+It also [reformats](lib/helpers.js#L41-L45) message stored into kafka into a simple space-separated string, i.e. no JSON parsing required.